 Plagiarism is the act of taking and or using the ideas, work, and/or writings of another person as one's own.
 Plagiarism is not acceptable for any required written work.
-Any student who plagiarizes maybe subject to receiving a zero on written work, may fail the course, and may be dismissed from the program.
-See Covenant of Academic Honor in the Tiger Handbook, page 16 for process and action https://obu.edu/wp-content/blogs.dir/109/files/2019/09/Tiger-Handbook-2019-2020.pdfs.
+Any student who plagiarizes may be subject to receiving a zero on written work, may fail the course, and may be dismissed from the program.
+See Covenant of Academic Honor in the Tiger Handbook, page 17 for process and action https://obu.edu/resources/docs/Tiger-Handbook-2023-24.pdf